rdlauer/NLP/What is Natural Language Processing.md

 To find matching conversations NLP takes the expression said by the user and splits it into tokens.
 Then it compares the user tokens with those in the NLP Model, to find all matching tokens and the matching conversations.

-As a result of which, NLP should be able to identify, which conversation matched the most tokens and the quality of each token match.
+As a result of which, NLP should be able to identify which conversation matched the most tokens and the quality of each token match.

 **Example #1** - Where is your office located?